No cheating: Frenchwoman was world's oldest person, researchers say | Devdiscourse

-She used to joke that God must have forgotten about her.
-Last December, Russian researchers claimed in a report that Calment had died in 1934 and that her daughter Yvonne took on her mother's identity to avoid paying inheritance tax.
+Calment, who used to joke that God must have forgotten her, died in southern France in 1997, setting a longevity record that has been questioned.
+Last December, Russian researchers Valery Novoselov and Nikolay Zak claimed in a report that Calment had actually died in 1934 and that her daughter Yvonne stole her identity to avoid paying inheritance tax.

-They said the woman who died in 1997 was Yvonne, not her mother, and at a mere 99 years of age.
-The Russian claims were based on biographies, interviews and photos of Jeanne Calment, witness testimony, and public records of the city of Arles in southern France where she lived.
+According to their research, the woman who died in 1997 was Yvonne, not her mother, and at a young 99.
+The Russian report was based on biographies, interviews and photos of Jeanne Calment, witness testimony, and public records of the city of Arles where she lived.

-The new article insists Calment's identity "has not been usurped," according to a statement from the French research institute INSERM, where Robine works as research director.
-The authors of the new article, it said, cross-checked the original data used to validate Calment's identity with newly uncovered documents, and showed "there was neither tax fraud nor falsification of Jeanne Calment's identity."
-The team also turned to mathematical modelling to counter the argument that her old age was impossible.
+The new article insists Calment's identity "has not been usurped", according to a statement from the French research institute INSERM, where Robine works as research director.
+The authors cross-checked the original data used to validate the centenarian's identity with newly uncovered documents, to show "there was neither tax fraud nor falsification of Jeanne Calment's identity" the article says.

 Born on February 21, Calment became the biggest attraction of the southern French city of Arles since Vincent Van Gogh, who spent a year there in 1888.
 She said she had met the artist when he came to her uncle's store to buy paints, and remembered him as "ugly as sin" and having an "awful character".

 Calment used to talk of enjoying chocolate and port and would smoke an occasional cigarette before her health deteriorated.
-(AFP) PMS
+INSERM said however that it could not "support any requests for exhumation" of Calment's body, on which no autopsy was performed after her death.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)